Portage & Main

 Portage & Main, Winnipeg’s iconic intersection, is a part of our city’s narrative.
 It has played a key role in Winnipeg's physical and cultural landscapes.
 Pedestrians have not been able to cross the intersection at street level since 1979.

-In March 2024, Council approved the recommended design vision for the Portage & Main intersection, with the addition that it include street-level pedestrian crossings.
+In March 2024, Council approved the recommended design vision for Portage & Main, with direction to include street-level pedestrian crossings in project work.

 Background